fcordovav/Trabajo_INFO288_2025_I/README.md

 5. Crea un nuevo usuario y otórgale todos los permisos sobre la base de datos:
     ```bash
    CREATE USER 'user'@'localhost' IDENTIFIED BY '1234';
+   GRANT ALL PRIVILEGES ON libro.* TO 'user'@'localhost';
+   GRANT ALL PRIVILEGES ON video.* TO 'user'@'localhost';
+   GRANT ALL PRIVILEGES ON articulo.* TO 'user'@'localhost';
-   GRANT ALL PRIVILEGES ON problema1_SD.* TO 'user'@'localhost';
+   GRANT ALL PRIVILEGES ON tesis.* TO 'user'@'localhost';
    FLUSH PRIVILEGES;

-6. Crear las tablas de problema1_SD
+6. Crear las tablas de bases de datos

 ## Ejecución